The following applies to assured and assured shorthold tenancies in England and Wales, and all tenancy agreements in Northern Ireland.

 However, if the fixed term of an assured or an assured shorthold tenancy or a tenancy agreement in Northern Ireland has ended and the tenancy has automatically run on as a periodic tenancy, it will continue on the same terms unless you, or the tenant, propose new terms.

 In England and Wales, you or the tenant may propose new terms, and any consequent change to the rent, within a year of the statutory periodic tenancy starting, using a special procedure under the Housing Act 1988.
-You both have the right to apply for an independent decision by a rent assessment committee if you cannot agree new terms.
+You both have the right to apply for an independent decision by the First-tier Tribunal in England or a rent assessment committee in Wales if you can't agree new terms.

 In Northern Ireland, you must agree any changes with the tenant and written confirmation of the changes, once agreed, must be forwarded to the tenant at least 28 days before the changes are due to take effect.